How to find the best hotels to stay in San Francisco

 - The great majority of hotels in San Francisco (and in the USA in general) keep a deposit of variable amount that they return to you once you have left the room without damages.
 Keep this in mind to have enough money on your credit card.

-Best neighborhoods to stay in San Francisco
+What are the best neighborhoods to stay in San Francisco

 If you're looking for the best area to stay in San Francisco, you should know there're several.
 In our opinion, 5 are the best and the ones you should focus on to find your accommodation.